IPB

-LAME vs Helix speed discussion, split
+LAME vs Helix speed discussion

 I continue to be at a loss about the obsession over encoding speed.
 L.A.M.E. is a fantastic encoder.
 I encode my files ONCE.
 On a rare occasion, I reencode from my FLAC masters.